Satie Gymnopédie No. 3

 Nico Muhly Motion

-Nico Muhly Old Bones (world premiere of new arrangement)
+Nico Muhly Old Bones (world premiere of ensemble version)

 Thomas Adès The Four Quarters